China, U.S. defense chiefs hold talks at Asia security summit

 “Secretary Shanahan hopes to build on this evening’s discussion with future engagements,” Buccino said.

+Prior to the meeting, Shanahan stuck an optimistic tone and told reporters that the relationship between the two militaries had “a lot of potential”.

+He said he had several proposals to improve relations with Beijing that he would discuss with Wei.

-Shanahan - who on his first day in his role in January said the U.S. military would focus on “China, China, China” - told reporters ahead of his meeting with Wei that China’s military actions in the disputed South China Sea had been “excessive”.
+Before his meeting with Wei, Shanahan - who on his first day in his role in January said the U.S. military would focus on “China, China, China” - said he would use a speech on Saturday to call out China specifically.

+“This part might be viewed as spicy kind of call out good behaviors, bad behaviors and there’s parts of this where I think it’s appropriate not to ignore,” Shanahan said, adding that China’s military actions in the South China Sea had been excessive.

 China and the United States have repeatedly traded barbs over what Washington says is Beijing’s militarization of the South China Sea by building military installations on artificial islands and reefs.